-NSU offers dual admission to a select number of highly motivated, academically talented students interested in pursuing both an undergraduate degree and future graduate studies.
+NSU offers Dual Admission to a select number of highly motivated, academically talented students interested in pursuing both an undergraduate degree and future graduate studies.
 After students complete their undergraduate requirements, they may complete their graduate or professional school requirements in one of the university's graduate or professional schools.
-Students accepted for dual admission have a seat reserved in the NSU graduate or professional school they have chosen.
-In addition, some of the dual admission programs are combined programs that enable students to complete both the baccalaureate degree and the professional degree, often in a reduced period.
+Students accepted for Dual Admission have a seat reserved in the NSU graduate or professional school they have chosen.
+In addition, some of the Dual Admission programs are combined programs that enable students to complete both the baccalaureate degree and the professional degree, often in a reduced period.
 Students can reduce their number of years as an undergraduate and receive the baccalaureate degree after completing a prescribed number of courses in professional school.
 These courses also count toward the graduate or professional degree.
+This program provides a small annual scholarship to eligible participants.
+The Dual Admission Program is facilitated by the Farquhar College of Arts and Sciences.